A Complete Guide to Self-Promotion at Work

 Let’s start with a quick quiz: True or false: “If your work speaks for itself, you shouldn’t have to.”

-Some self-promotion might be in order.
-But not everyone is comfortable with self-promotion at work.
-Many capable and talented leaders feel like self-promoting is bragging or sucking up.
-Like having political skill, being self-promotional is often viewed in a negative light.
+Not everyone is comfortable with self-promotion at work.
+Many capable and talented leaders feel like self-promoting is bragging or “sucking up.”
+Like having political skill, being self-promotional at work is often viewed in a negative light.

 Why Self-Promotion at Work Is Important

-Self-promotion is more important today than in years past.
+Given the current uncertainty in the world and the move to a more hybrid workforce, self-promotion at work is even more important today than in years past.
 Here’s why:

 Using Visibility to Benefit You, Your Team, and Your Organization